cheese-cracker/cheese-cracker.github.io/content/posts/money-macro.md

 An insightful fictional case study is that of [20th Century Motor Company](https://www.youtube.com/watch?v=SmBs5d_Ip60) from the book Atlas Shrugged.
 It shows how a company could fail by providing incentives that seem morally right at first.
 Such systems indirectly reward people who exploit the [tragedy of the commons](https://www.investopedia.com/terms/t/tragedy-of-the-commons.asp) at the start, before the entire system slowly crumbles.

+## Selling Louis Vuitton Bags Vs Designing Future Airplanes

-Clearly, money/currency is not the best indicator of driving innovation or maximizing overall happiness either.
+Clearly, money/currency is not the best indicator of driving innovation or maximizing overall happiness.

 <div align="center">